mwangdakota/pages-uswds-jekyll/pages/fastlane/form-prep-3.md

 Use the NSF Current & Pending Support form provided by FastLane.
 A form must be submitted for the PI (and co-PI for STTR) as well as any senior personnel.

-You must upload the Current and Pending Support template provided by NSF.
+<span style="font-weight:bold; color:red;">You must upload the Current and Pending Support template provided by NSF.
 (Effective Oct.
-5, 2020, FastLane will not allow you to submit your proposal without the NSF-approved Current and Pending Support document).
+5, 2020, FastLane will not allow you to submit your proposal without the NSF-approved Current and Pending Support document).</span>

 **NSF considers the Phase I proposal being submitted as "Pending Support".
 Therefore, ALL proposals to NSF must have at least one entry in the "Current & Pending Support" form for the PI and senior personnel (this proposal).**
 ![Main screen with Current and Pending Support highlighted]({{ site.baseurl }}/assets/img/fastlane/Sep-support.png)